 The Federal Direct Student Loan program enables students to borrow funds to assist with educational expenses.
-Direct Student Loans carry a fixed interest rate of 4.29% (2015-2016 year).
 A 1.068% origination fee is deducted from the proceeds of the loan upon disbursement.
-Interest rates and origination fees are established on an annual basis by congressional legistlation.
+Interest rates and origination fees are established on an annual basis by congressional legislation.
 Students are required to begin repayment on the loan 6 months after they graduate or are no longer enrolled at least half-time.

 All first-time Direct Loan student borrowers will be required to sign a Master Promissory Note (MPN).
 The MPN is a legal document in which you promise to repay your loan(s) and any accrued interest and fees to the U.S. Department of Education.
 The MPN will also explain the terms and conditions of the loan, which we advise you read and understand prior to signing.

 If you haven't previously received a Federal Stafford Loan or Federal Direct Loan, you must complete Entrance Counseling before the first disbursement of your loan can be made to Elizabethtown College.
 This helps you understand your rights and responsibilities regarding your loan.

 You will receive instructions from the Financial Aid Office via mail on the steps you will need to complete the Direct Loan MPN.
 You will also receive instructions on completing Entrance Counseling if you are required to do so.
 If you have any questions please do not hesitate to contact our office.